-During the days when the cinereous vultures have been starting the incubation in Dadia forest, a severe poison incident took place in close proximity to their breeding sites.
+During the days when the cinereous vultures have been starting their incubation in Dadia forest, a severe poisoning incident took place in close proximity to their breeding sites.

-Two Cinereous vultures were discovered owe to a transmitter fitted on a back of one of the birds, then after a WWF Greece dog unit inspection in collaboration with staff from the Management Body of Dadia Forest National Park (MB of Dadia NP) and the Forestry Service of Soufli, one Spotted eagle and one wild cat were detected.
-The dog detected as well a place with dead insects, few cinereous vulture feathers and remains of a mammal fur.
-All findings were collected, stored in the MB of Dadia NP facilities and the next day were transported to a public vet for a sampling collection needed for toxicological analysis.
+Two dead Cinereous vultures were discovered due to a transmitter fitted on the back of one of the birds.
+Following a WWF Greece dog unit inspection in collaboration with staff from the Management Body of Dadia Forest National Park (MB of Dadia NP) and the Forestry Service of Soufli, one Spotted eagle and one wildcat were found deceased.
+The dog also detected a location with dead insects, a few Cinereous vulture feathers and the remains of mammal fur.
+All findings were collected, stored in the MB of Dadia NP facilities, and the next day transported to a public vet for toxicological analysis.
 An investigation of perpetrators has been started by the Forestry Service.

-The Cinereous vulture population does not exceed 30-35 pairs, thus the loss of two adult birds might contribute to its significant decrease.
-The three birds found in this incident increase the long list of victims of the illegal poison bait use in Thrace, where in the last 5 years, other 9 Cinereous vulture, 1 Griffon vulture and 1 Golden eagle were found poisoned.
+The Cinereous vulture population does not exceed 30-35 pairs, thus the loss of two adult birds could have a significant impact.
+The three birds found in this incident increase the long list of victims of illegal poison bait use in Thrace, where in the last five years, nine Cinereous vultures, one Griffon vulture and one Golden eagle were found poisoned.